Bonus interest savings accounts

 Some banks will not allow any withdrawals in the month, while with others, you’re free to make withdrawals as long as you essentially return that money by meeting a monthly growth total.
 For example, if the goal is to save $200 in a month, and you withdraw $50, you will need to deposit at least $250 into the account before the month finishes in order to qualify for the bonus interest.

-• The linked bank account
+• A good, no-fee linked bank account

 Some of these accounts will be accessible only through a linked transaction account with the same bank, while others can be opened as a standalone account.
-If you do need to link the account to a bank account with the same bank, check that account doesn't charge too many fees.
+If you do need to link the account to a bank account with the same bank, check that account doesn't charge fees.

 Bonus saver accounts will only pay bonus interest on balances of a certain size.
 Some accounts pay bonus interest on balance up to $50,000, while others pay bonus interest on balances of $250,000 or even more.